MerginMaps/docs/src/gis/projections/index.md

 When we want to show the data stored in one coordinate reference system on a map in other coordinate reference system (e.g. when we have multiple layers each with different coordinate system), we need to do **transformation**.
 When two coordinate systems do not use the same datum, there are multiple ways how to transform from system one to another.
 This operation is typically only approximate and multiple operations may exist for different purposes, or depending on how the data was originally collected in the first place.
 Therefore as spatial data users we need to make an informed choice about which operation is fit for purpose and the correct one to use for your current project.

-More detailed information about the coordinate reference systems and projections could be found in the <QGISHelp ver="3.22" link="gentle_gis_introduction/coordinate_reference_systems.html" text="QGIS online documentation" /> or [PROJ documentation](https://proj.org/operations/index.html).
+More detailed information about the coordinate reference systems and projections could be found in the <QGISHelp ver="latest" link="gentle_gis_introduction/coordinate_reference_systems.html" text="QGIS online documentation" /> or [PROJ documentation](https://proj.org/operations/index.html).

 ## How is it used in QGIS?